Im·pos·ter Syn·drome (noun)

 Take the time to sit down and actually compile a list of your achievements and accomplishments.
 Chances are, you will be surprised at just how many there are once you begin to list them.
 All too often those with Imposter Syndrome simply take them in stride and just keep going without stopping to acknowledge what they have done.

 Pay attention to your thoughts and the messages you give yourself and how you talk about yourself to others.
 Are these thoughts and messages lining up with reality?
-For Rachel, this was a powerful exercise because they allowed herself to see it was an undeniable fact that she is good at business.
+For Rachel, this was a powerful exercise because it allowed her to see it was an undeniable fact that she is good at business.
 After all, the proof was in the success.

 Question your knowledge and beliefs about yourself and what’s possible for you, but don’t question yourself.
 Know that you are inherently enough just the way you are and you don’t need to be anything “different” to be valuable.
 When you do, it makes you more open to constructive criticism, feedback, and advice.